Corporate Governance Report

 - that shareholders’ interests are protected,

-- that external financial reporting reflects the actual situation with reasonable certainty,
+- that external financial reporting reflects the actual situation with reasonable assurance,

 - that financial reports are prepared in accordance with generally accepted accounting principles, laws and ordinances and other requirements of listed companies.

 The Board of Directors has the overall responsibility for ensuring the Group has effective internal controls.
-The President is responsible for ensuring that processes and organization that guarantee internal control and the quality of financial reporting are in place.
+The President/CEO is responsible for ensuring that processes and organization that guarantee internal control and the quality of financial reporting are in place.
 Studsvik has no special internal audit function.
-Review of internal controls is carried out by the Group accounting and finance function, which the Board has found to be appropriate in light of the Group’s size and complexity.
+The audit and internal control are carried out by an external consultant on behalf of the Audit Committee, which the Board has found to be expedient.

 Authorized public accountant